-Available 100% online or on campus in Hobart.
+Available online, or on campus in Hobart or Launceston.

 With public, private and not-for-profit organisations increasingly partnering together to overcome social and environmental justice problems, as a Justice Studies graduate you will be prepared for a diverse choice of career options.

 These are some of the top careers projected to grow in the next five years.^

 Protective Service Workers (Police, Prison Officers etc.)